picasso250/picasso250.github.com/_posts/2015-03-27-haskell-note.md

 ---
-title: Learn You a Haskell for Great Good 笔记, 又名半小时学haskell
+title: 《Learn You a Haskell for Great Good》（一）
 layout: post
 ---